TERMS AND CONDITIONS

 28.1 Written notices from iZettle to the User will be in English and sent by email to the email address specified by the User or through the Application.
 A notice that has been sent to the User in this manner shall be deemed to have been received by the User no later than the following day.

-28.2 Information which iZettle is obliged to provide to the User under the Swedish Payment Services Act (2010:751) or Regulations (as applicable) is at all times available through the Website.
-The User has the right to receive, upon request, these Terms and any additional information required to be provided under the Swedish Payment Services Act (2010:751) or Regulations (as applicable) in a readable and sustainable form.
-Such request should be sent in writing to the address specified in the introductory part of these Terms.
+28.2 Information which iZettle is obliged to provide to the User under the Regulations is at all times available through the Website.
+The User has the right to receive, upon request, this Agreement and any additional information required to be provided under the Regulations in a readable and sustainable form.
+Such request should be sent in writing to the address specified in the introductory part of this Agreement.

 30. Additions and amendments

-30.1 iZettle has the right, from time to time, to make additions and amendments to the Terms.
+30.1 iZettle has the right, from time to time, to make additions and amendments to this Agreement.
 Such amendments will be in English.
 If the User is a consumer, the User shall be informed of proposed amendments or additions and such proposed amendments or additions shall enter into force two months thereafter.
-If the User does not accept the amendments or additions so advised to it, the User is entitled to terminate the Terms as set out in paragraph 26.
+If the User does not accept the amendments or additions so advised to it, the User is entitled to terminate this Agreement as set out in paragraph 26.
 If the User has not informed iZettle that the User does not accept proposed amendments or additions before the date of their entry into force, the User is deemed to have accepted them.
 For the avoidance of doubt, if the User is not a consumer, amendments or additions shall enter into force immediately.

-30.2 iZettle shall always have the right to immediately adopt amendments (including price changes) required by law, regulation or authority decision or by regulations and rules issued by iZettle’s designated bank or the Networks.
+30.2 iZettle shall always have the right to immediately adopt amendments (including price changes) required by law, regulation or authority decision or by regulations and rules issued by the Acquirers or the Card Schemes.

 31. Disputes and conflicts